BurnoutDV/SantonianCrawler/README.md

 To fill the database, the interactive shell has to be called (default main without arguments) and the procedure "full_fetch" to be executed, use `proc full_santonian_fetch`

+## Existing Features

+* cmd style interface by default
+* some procedures to tag files by data automatically
+* flask integration to mimic behaviour of real santonian website `python -m flask run`

 ## Missing Features

 There is quite a lot i yet want to build